nqngo/talks/slides/cloud/manage-operate.md

 - Active security monitoring?

 Note:
-- *Telemetry:* gather real-time data and performance metrics about the infrastructure.
-It helps in proactive monitoring, identifying performance bottlenecks, and optimising resource utilisation.Tools such as Prometheus, Grafana, OpenSearch can be used to implement telemetry.
+- *Telemetry:* gather "real-time" data and performance metrics about the infrastructure.
+It helps in proactive monitoring, identifying performance bottlenecks, and optimising resource utilisation.Tools such as Prometheus, Grafana, OpenTelemetry can be used to implement telemetry.
 - *Continuous load testing:* simulate various workload scenarios and ensure the private cloud can handle the expected demand.
 For example, an hourly test that provisions a new tenant, deploys a new application, and runs a load test then tears down the tenant.
 - *Security and compliance:* security measures such as firewalls, encryption, access controls, and identity management to protect data and infrastructure.
 - *Capacity planning:* analysing historical usage patterns, forecasting growth, and allocating resources to ensure that the private cloud infrastructure can meet current and future demands.